Organization for Security and Co-operation in Europe: Roots

 The Organization has its roots in the 1975 Conference on Security and Co-operation in Europe (CSCE).
 Talks had been mooted about a European security grouping since the 1950s but the Cold War prevented any substantial progress until the talks at Dipoli in Espoo began in November 1972.
 These talks were held at the suggestion of the Soviet Union which wished to use the talks to maintain its control over the communist states in Eastern Europe, and President of Finland Urho Kekkonen hosted them in order to bolster his policy of neutrality.
 Western Europe, however, saw these talks as a way to reduce the tension in the region, furthering economic cooperation and obtaining humanitarian improvements for the populations of the communist bloc.

 The recommendations of the talks, in the form of "The Blue Book", gave the practical foundations for a three-stage conference called the "Helsinki process".
 The CSCE opened in Helsinki on 3 July 1973 with 35 states sending representatives.
-Stage I only took five days to agree to follow the Blue Book.
+Stage I took only five days to agree to follow the Blue Book.
 Stage II was the main working phase and was conducted in Geneva from 18 September 1973 until 21 July 1975.

 The result of Stage II was the Helsinki Final Act.
 This was signed by the 35 participating states during Stage III, which took place in Finlandia Hall between 30 July – 1 August 1975.
 It was opened by the Holy See's diplomat Cardinal Agostino Casaroli, who was the chairman of the conference.

 The concepts of improving relations and implementing the act were developed over a series of follow-up meetings, with major gatherings in Belgrade (4 October 1977 – 8 March 1978), Madrid (11 November 1980 – 9 September 1983) and Vienna (4 November 1986 – 19 January 1989).

 The Copenhagen commitment was written "to ensure that individuals are permitted to exercise their rights to peaceful assembly and freedom of association, including the right to form, join and participate effectively in non-governmental organizations, which seek the promotion and protection of human rights and fundamental freedoms."

 The Moscow Mechanism was agreed in 1991.